avidcyclist/weatherman/README.md

 This script visualizes the weather data stored in the database using matplotlib.

+## Twilio Integration for Weather Updates

+### But wait!
+There is more!

+This project also includes a Flask application that integrates with Twilio to provide weather updates via phone calls.
+When a call is received, the application fetches the current weather data and responds with a voice message containing the weather information.

+### Setting Up Twilio Integration

+1. **Environment Variables**: Ensure the following environment variables are set in your `.env` file or Heroku config vars:
+    - `API_KEY`: Your OpenWeatherMap API key
+    - `TWILIO_ACCOUNT_SID`: Your Twilio account SID
+    - `TWILIO_AUTH_TOKEN`: Your Twilio auth token

+2. **Deploying to Heroku**: Deploy the Flask application to Heroku and set up the Twilio webhook to point to your Heroku app's `/voice` endpoint.

+### Example Usage

+1. **Make a Call**: Call your Twilio phone number.
+2. **Receive Weather Update**: The Flask application will fetch the current weather data and respond with a voice message containing the weather information.

+### Flask Application Code

+The Flask application code is located in `flask_app/time_and_temp.py`.

 ### Summary

 - **Project Structure**: The README now includes a detailed project structure.